RTippin/messenger/docs/ChatBots.md

 ],
 ```

 - Bots are disabled by default.
-When enabled, bots may be created within group threads.
-A bot may contain many actions with many triggers that will respond to a message.
+When enabled, bots may be created within group threads that explicitly enable the bots feature.
+A bot may contain many actions, and each action may contain many triggers.
+Upon a trigger matching a message, the action's handler class will process and respond to the message.
 - We provide an event subscriber ([BotSubscriber][link-bot-subscriber]) to listen and react to events that may trigger a bot response.
 You may choose to enable it, whether it puts jobs on the queue or not, and which queue channel its jobs are dispatched on.
 - To use our pre-made bot handlers, please install our [Messenger Bots][link-messenger-bots] package.